 How to write a Victorian Christmas Ghost Story!

-To modern readers, most ghost stories seem exclusively reserved for Halloween festivities, but for the Victorians, cold and long winter nights were the perfect conditions to tell ghost stories around the fire.
+To modern readers, ghost stories seem reserved for Halloween festivities, or for any random time in the year with no connection with any particular tradition.
+However, for the Victorians, cold and long winter Christmas nights were the perfect conditions to tell ghost stories around the fire.

 Victorian Tradition of Ghost Stories at Christmas Time

 The tradition of gathering together to share ghost stories was popular in the late 1800s and into the early 1900s with British travel writer Jerome K. Jerome writing that “nothing satisfies us on Christmas Eve but to hear each other tell authentic anecdotes about spectres” in the introduction to his 1891 anthology of Christmas ghost stories ‘Told After Supper’.

 Although Charles Dickens’ ‘A Christmas Carol’ is the most well-known novella within this tradition, he was not the only author crafting spooky tales, with Edgar Allen Poe’s famous poem ‘The Raven’ being set in the bleak month of December and Henry James 1898 story ‘The Turn of the Screw’ cementing his place within this scary Christmas tradition in the US.

 If like the Victorian writers and readers, you have an appetite to create your own Victorian Christmas Ghost Story, this article will channel your creativity to combine this Victorian tradition with your own imagination.